Thuotracy/animated-background/README.md

 ## ANIMATED BACKGROUND

 ## Description
-An animated background, when you click on the sun it changes to night mode and vice versa
+An animated background, when you click on the sun it changes to night mode and vice versa.

 ## Technologies Used
 * HTML
 * CSS